Rural Clinical Models for Health Promotion and Disease Prevention

 Health Workers Evidence-Based Models Toolbox

-This publication identifies promising practice models and evidence-based models for rural communities and includes literature reviews on CHW program models as well as training approaches, implementation of programs, and program planning.
+Includes literature reviews on CHW program models as well as training approaches, implementation of programs,

 Organization(s): Health Resources and Services Administration (HRSA)